nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets.md

       Type:                  Accepted
 ```

-If a Route resource references a `SnippetsFilter` which cannot be resolved, the route will return a 500 HTTP error response on all requests.
+If a Route references a `SnippetsFilter` which cannot be resolved, the route will return a 500 HTTP error response on all requests.
 The Route conditions will contain information describing the error:

 ```text